sourceincite/sourceincite.github.io/about.md

 permalink: /about/
 ---

 My name is Steven Seeley, but I am also known as mr_me.
 I'm an information security specialist and I'm originally from Australia.
-After having worked in the United States for a few years, I now reside in Mexico.
+After having worked in the United States for a few years, I now reside in Latin America.
 I have years of local and international experience in corporate and government penetration tests, source code audits and security research.

 This site is intended to be a central location for much of my research (but not all).
 If you are curious, this site is build with <a href="https://jekyllrb.com/" target="_blank">jekyll</a> and hosted on <a href="https://pages.github.com/" target="_blank">github pages</a>.